By Laia Cardona, on 9 September 2020

 - Choose the domain name according to the geographical location you are targeting.

 - All URLs must contain the keyword of the page they refer to.
-In fact, the slug should ideally contain it, although if it is also in the domain, it is better than better.
+Ideally the slug should contain it, although it should also be in the domain.

-The truth is that it is not very clear if Google takes into account these elements to decide the SEO positioning of a page.
-But even so, it is very important to optimize them, since in most cases they are the elements that appear in the search results when a user searches for the keyword of the page in question.
+It's not clear if Google takes into account these elements to decide the SEO positioning of a page.
+But even so, it is very important to optimize them, since in most cases they appear in the search results when a user searches for the keyword of the page in question.

 - The title must include the main keyword.

 - The title should not be more than 70 characters long, including spaces.